 She made many lifelong friends through those groups.
 She also attended meetings of the Women of the Social Credit.
 I remember vividly one meeting she had at our house.
 Just before the ladies were to arrive I played in the dirt in the garden with my nice clean dress.
 For fun mom used to square dance with the highway 12 guys and gals, and she loved playing games.
 A lot of evenings were spent playing cards with family and neighbours.
 A favourite for her and dad was tile rummy Chips , which they played after supper just about every evening.

 She played the piano by ear, only having about three lessons.
 A gift not inherited by the rest of us.
 One summer she decided she would learn to swim.
 Dad was going to teach her.

-go to link Well she promptly climbed on top of dads head, completely submerging him.
+Well she promptly climbed on top of dads head, completely submerging him.
 Fortunately he new the direction of the shore and walked until his head was out of the water too.
 There were some favourite sayings that the family remembers mom using.
 Mom was appreciative of anyone who helped her, but often felt bad that someone had to help her.
 I remember Mildred Anderson, my mother, as a soft spoken, caring, funny, respectful, compassionate person who was a devoted wife and mother who adored her grandchildren.